bazbt3/microbit-sensors/README.md

 I used the Microsoft MakeCode IDE (blocks of code similar to Scratch) in [the iPhone micro:bit app.](https://apps.apple.com/gb/app/micro-bit/id1092687276).
 However, [other apps and languages](https://microbit.org/code/) can be used.

-Note: I used only the block editor so be aware that the MicroPython and is not ordered 'neatly'.
+Note: I have used only the block editor so be aware that the underlying 'written' code may not be ordered 'neatly'. *(I originally thought the MicroPython code from the app would be saved here but only the javascript makes it to the repo; see the Main.ts file.)*

 ## Meta